lkmvip/netflix-4K-DDplus/README.md

 **This extension provides the following functions**
 1, All languages (audio and sub,if any)
 2, Automatically select best bitrate available
-3, Sse prk config for avc
+3, Use prk config for avc
 4, Adjust the subtitle font for the new version
 　　Use the old style for some subtitles:
 　　　ro zh-Hans zh-Hant ko vi ar he hi th en es